PostHog/meta/requests-for-comments/2021-10-05-group-analytics.md

 Example: If Yakko has been added to 20 different organizations and is active, we don’t want to count all of them as active.

-### 3. Limited amount of groups
+### 3. Limited amount of group types

-From speaking with clients, their internal amount of different “groups” is limited.
+From speaking with clients, their internal amount of different “group types” (e.g. `organization`) is limited, though the number of groups under a group type is unlimited (e.g. Facebook if it was an organization).

 This constraint allows us to implement things slightly more efficiently and have a nicer UX compared to unbounded amount of groups.